-For more detailed information, please see Appendix A, which provides sections from HEI's new Strategic Plan on research priorities and plans for implementing them.
+For more detailed information, please see Appendix A, which provides sections from HEI's current Strategic Plan on research priorities and plans for implementing them.
 The entire plan is available on HEI's website, www.healtheffects.org/funding.htm.
+At this time, a new Strategic Plan for 2015-2020 is under development and will be released early in 2015.